aledecicco/english-programming-language/docs/syntax.md

 # Syntax
 An EPL program is composed of a series of function definitions.
 Those functions can either be operators, which return a value, or procedures, which don't return anything.
 The starting point of every program is a procedure called `Run`, which must always be defined.

 Each function has a title and a list of sentences.
 Titles are used to specify the name, return type, and parameters of a function.
 Sentences are expressions which give instructions to the evaluator.
-They must start with an upper case letter and end with a full stop.

 This language doesn't use braces, and blocks of code are defined through indentation.

 ## Defining functions
 The title of a function is composed of a first part indicating its return type, and a second part intercalating parameters and identifiers.
+It must start with an upper case letter and end in a colon.

 ### Operators

-Here is an example:
+Here is an example of a title:
 ```
-A number equal to the sum of a list of numbers
+A number equal to the sum of a list of numbers:
 ```
 The first part, `a number equal to` defines this function as an operator which returns a `number` (the equivalent of `float` in other languages).
+The word `number` can be replaced by any other type for operators that return different things.

 The second part contains a series of words, `the sum of`, followed by a parameter, `a list of numbers`.
 This tells the interpreter that the function takes a list of numbers, and that its identifier is `the sum of`.
 So, if in some expression the parser sees a series of words that contains `the sum of`, it will check if calling that function makes sense in that context, and match those words accordingly.
 Note that there must be at least one identifier in every function's title.